GaiaNet-AI/docs/docs/node-guide/customize.md

 ### Customize prompts

 In `config.json`, you can also customize the prompts.
 Prompts are often tailored for the finetuned LLM or the knowledge base to generate optimal responses from the node.

-The `--system-prompt` option sets a system prompt when the knowledge base search returns NO context.
-You can consider it to be the "default" system prompt.
-It is only useful in the node's built-in chatbot UI since an API request can set its own system prompt.

-The `--rag-prompt` is the system prompt to be prefixed in front of the context from the vector search result.
-The combined `rag-prompt` and context replaces any system prompt the user might set.
-When the user makes a request to the GaiaNet node, the node first searches the knowledge base for relevant text.
-It then puts the search result text into the LLM query as context.
-The `rag-prompt` is to introduce the context to the LLM.
-It is written in natural language.
-You can in fact put a lot of complex instructions into the prompt, such as how and when to answer questions, speaking styles, and overall background information about the task.
+The `--system-prompt` option sets a system prompt.
+It provides the background and "personality" of the node.
+Each API request can set its own system prompt.

+The `--rag-prompt` is the prompt to be appended after the system prompt (or user query).
+It introduces the RAG context retrieved from the vector database, which follows it.

 The `--rag-policy` option specifies where the `rag-prompt` and context should go.
-By default, its value is `system-message` and it puts the context in the system prompt as we discussed.
+By default, its value is `system-message` and it puts the context in the system prompt.
 But you could also set it to `last-user-message`, which puts the `rag-prompt` and context in front of the latest message from the user.

 ## Next steps